4 Approaches to Helping Channel Partners Liquidate their Inventory

 It may sound silly, but you may want to consider encouraging partners to hire/designate an “inventory watchdog” whose only responsibility is to keep an eye on “dead inventory,” SKUs, stock rotation, etc.

-This individual should be a competent and experienced specialist in ordering and evaluating inventory as well as understanding lead times, market modifications, demand forecasting, tracking SKUs, and managing sales/returns.
+This individual should be a competent and experienced specialist in ordering and evaluate inventory as well as understanding lead times, market modifications, demand forecasting, tracking SKUs, and managing sales/returns.